 Advanced Carbons is developing breakthrough hemp-based products including both technical materials like graphene and bioplastics and soil regeneration systems integrating biochar with microalgae, bacteria, and fungi.
 Advanced Carbons is also working on commercializing innovations in hemp products in more established areas including agriculture, building materials, paper and packaging, and textiles.

 All of our Advanced Carbons operations will be based at a state-of-the-art manufacturing and R&D facility.
 Santa Fe Farms is currently negotiating the purchase of an existing 240,000 square foot manufacturing facility in New Mexico.
 [SC2] This facility will be upgraded to a Regenerative Refinery with multiple production lines manufacturing a wide range of high value hemp products and high-temperature pyrolysis equipment stabilizing remaining hemp agricultural waste into biochar.
 Advanced Carbons will support the optimization of agricultural science, engineering, and economics in Regenerative Refineries – designed for local conditions – to ensure they become a profitable, scalable flywheel for regenerating land.

-Voluntary carbon markets allow private investors, governments and companies to offset their CO2 and other greenhouse gasses by purchasing carbon credits, each equivalent to a one-ton reduction in the amount of carbon in the atmosphere.
-By leveraging the carbon sequestration properties of hemp, Santa Fe Farms is in a unique position to help our farmers claim carbon credits and access ‘carbon finance’ funding for their activities.
+In the soil, hemp provides two to three times the soil carbon sequestration potential of forests.
+When harvested, hemp can be stabilized into building materials, biochar, and other forms that can safely lock up carbon for over 100 years.
+Soil carbon sequestration and hemp stabilization can each qualify for valuable carbon credits, with each credit equivalent to a one-ton reduction in the amount of CO2 in the atmosphere.
+By leveraging the powerful carbon sequestration properties of hemp, Santa Fe Farms is in a unique position to help our farmers and customers claim carbon credits and access “carbon finance” funding for their activities.